We got an opportunity to talk to Mike Resso of Keysight during DesignCon 2022 . Watch the video to find out all about it.

 Mike: The new, faster data rates are typically a PAM-4 modulation (pulse amplitude modulation-4).
 Instead of just measuring one eye diagram to see the performance of the channel, you have to measure three eyes.
-And subsequently, there are going to be many different rise time signals and fall time signals, and jitter signals that need to be added to the normally heavy load of the tested measurement techniques for compliance and validation.
+And subsequently, there are going to be different rise times and fall times, and jitters in PCBs that need to be added to the normally heavy load of the tested measurement techniques for compliance and validation.

 Can you tell us what the limiting factors are due to copper interconnects?